Async Rust, Part Three: IO

 }

-receives to standard output, as soon as they arrive.
-It doesn't explicitly
+bytes it receives to standard output, as soon as they arrive.
+It doesn't

-sleep, but it still takes a second, because the server takes a second to finish
+explicitly sleep, but it still takes a second, because the server takes a

-These programs can't talk to each other on the Playgroud.
+These programs can't talk to each other on the Playground.
 You might want to

 take the time to run them on your computer, or even better on two different